wefell/Behavioral-Cloning/writeup_report.md

 ![alt text](./images/center_driving_example.png "Center Driving")

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+These images show what a recovery looks like starting from the left side :

-![alt text][image3]
+![alt text][./images/recovery_1.png "Recovery Driving"]
-![alt text][image4]
+![alt text][./images/recovery_2.png "Recovery Driving"]
-![alt text][image5]
+![alt text][./images/recovery_3.png "Recovery Driving"]

 Then I repeated this process on track two in order to get more data points.